Adoption of Resolution 2166 - Flight MH17

 UNITED NATIONS SECURITY COUNCIL

-Explanation of Vote by HE The Honourable Julie Bishop, Minister for Foreign Affairs of Australia
+Explanation of Vote by the Hon Julie Bishop, MP, Minister for Foreign Affairs of Australia

 Thank you, Mr President.

 The adoption of this resolution is a decisive step by the Security Council.
 It is an unambiguous response from the international community to an utterly deplorable act – the shooting down of Malaysia Airlines Flight MH17, killing all 298 passengers and crew on board, including 80 children.

 The passengers were citizens of Australia, Belgium, Canada, Germany, Indonesia, Malaysia, Netherlands, New Zealand, Philippines and the United Kingdom.
 These Governments have all co-sponsored this resolution today.
 For that I am deeply grateful.
 A number of victims were dual nationals of other countries.
 They were all innocent people, on a commercial aircraft.
 Their plane was shot down, over territory controlled by separatists in eastern Ukraine.
 This is an absolute outrage.

 Our nation is devastated by the loss of so many Australians – thirty seven people who called Australia home.
 They were travelling home from Europe.

 A couple, both teachers, on holiday to celebrate their retirement.
 A 25 year old, travelling in Europe, like so many young Australians do.
 Yesterday I spoke to a husband and wife from Perth who had been on a family holiday in Europe.
 They had decided to stay on for only a couple of days, while their three children – aged 12, 10 and 8 – had to return to school in Australia, so they went on ahead with their grandfather on flight MH17.
 The parents are inconsolable in their grief.